igemsoftware2021/iGEM2021_Duesseldorf_AptamerProteinInteractionPrediction/README.md

 # AptamerProteinInteractionPrediction

-PyTorch Project to predict interaction of aptamers and proteins
+PyTorch project to predict interaction of aptamers and proteins